KumaranSS/Sudoku-Solver/README.md

 Sudoku grid.

-## IV.
+## II.
 RECOGNIZING THE DIGITS AND HANDLING ROTATION
 Now that we obtained the transformed square without the perspective, our next task is to locate the digit positions in the puzzle grid and recognize them.
 For this we use template